COLLAFF2/bikesharing/README.md

  # Summary
  ----------------------
    * The bike-sharing program seems to be used frequently in a metropolitan area.
 The average age group for both men and women is 25-35.
 Women seem to take longer rides.
 The slowest days of the week are Sunday and Wednesday.
 The peak hours during the week are 7-9 am and 5-7 pm suggesting that people use it for commutes.
 Subscribers are the majority of riders, but customers take longer rides.
+   * There seems to be a default setting to the age of 50 in the collection of data which could skew the age data.
+This is something to be considered to be fixed.
-   * Something to consider is the usage of bikes and the maintenance requirements.
+   * Also  the usage of bikes and the maintenance requirements should be taken into account..
 There are a number of bikes that have over 400 hours of ride time and several that are close to almost a thousand hours. what will the cost be to maintain and do these increased rides on these particular bikes coincide with popuar start stations .
 Does this also have to do with the population around those stations?
    ![](Images/Bike%20Maintenance.png)
    ![](Images/Top%2010%20stations.png)